valtimo-platform/valtimo-documentation/release-notes/major12/12.2.0/valtimo-backend-libraries.md

   which caused several events and checks to trigger as a side effect.
   This could potentially affect performance.
 They now use repositories directly.

+* **Keycloak supports OAuth 2.0 authentication**

+  Valtimo can connect to keycloak using OAuth 2.0 and OpenID Connect.
+  See [this page](/using-valtimo/keycloak-iam/configuring-keycloak.md) for more information.

 ## Bugfixes

 The following bugs were fixed: